 We don’t really care if we get a $5.00 voucher from a hotel (which, by the way, we probably won’t use) as a reward for being “green”.
 We’re “green” because it’s the right thing to do and the least we can do while we’re away.
 But if that’s what it takes to get people to take action, great.
 Hopefully, one day, the “green” program will be routine and instead of asking visitors to call the front desk if they want to decline new linens every day, they’ll have to call, and be charged, to have their sheets cleaned after just one night.

-Until then, you can choose a hotel that’s actually green certified from the environmentally friendly bath products it uses to key card energy control systems that monitor lights and temperature to low flow shower heads and toilets, you’ll know that you don’t have to leave your green habits at home.
+Until then, you can choose a hotel that’s actually green certified from the environmentally friendly bath products it uses to key card energy control systems that monitor lights and temperature to low flow shower heads and toilets and know that you don’t have to leave your green habits at home.

 On the evening of December 11th the Mossom Creek Hatchery was destroyed by fire.
 The hatchery was located in the forest in my neighbourhood for nearly 40 years.
 I first volunteered there when I was only nine years old.
 The experiences I enjoyed shaped my attitudes and my actions where the environment is concerned and put me on a path to the person I am today.
 My very first film was about one of the co-founders of the hatchery, Ruth Foster.
 She and the hatchery have had a huge influence on my life and I will treasure the memories of my time there caring for thousands of salmon and releasing them into Mossom Creek, not to mention the education I received from Ruth and others on everything from native plants to almost invisible insects that fascinated my brother and I on so many Sunday mornings.
 And speaking of my brother, I’ve asked him to add his own perspective to this in the form of a guest blog.